-Motorcycles more often than not aren’t built for a ride down to the supermarket and are crafted for better purposes, like mounting one of these and taking off on a long ride with the horizon as your destination.
-Japanese artist Chicara Nagata thinks the same too and has been designing motorcycles amongst his many art pieces since the last two decades.
-Using vintage motorcycle engines hailing from 1939 to 1966, Nagata designs, manufactures and assembles about 500 components of his art on wheels by hand.
+More often than not, motorcycles aren’t built for a ride down to the supermarket and are crafted for better purposes, like mounting one of these and taking off on a long ride with the horizon as your destination.
+Japanese artist Chicara Nagata thinks the same and has been designing motorcycles amongst his many art pieces for the last two decades.
+Using vintage motorcycle engines hailing from 1939 to 1966, Nagata designs, manufactures, and assembles about 500 components of his art on wheels by hand.
 A victim of a near-fatal motorcycle accident at the tender age of 16, Chicara Nagata now spends most of his days chiseling out bikes and currently has three bikes on display at the M.A.D.
-Gallery, the Chicara Art One, the Chicara Art Three and the Chicara Art Four.
-While the Chicara Art One and Three are priced at CHF 370,000 ($381,274 + VAT) a piece, the Chicara Art Four is priced at CHF 78,000 ($80,378 + VAT).
+Gallery, the Chicara Art One, the Chicara Art Three, and the Chicara Art Four.
+While the Chicara Art One and Three are priced at CHF 370,000 ($381,274 + VAT) apiece, the Chicara Art Four is priced at CHF 78,000 ($80,378 + VAT).